 The operating expenses of the Company may exceed its revenues, thereby resulting in no cash available for distribution by the Company to the Investor Members.
-At the discretion of the

-Manager, the officers of the Company are each entitled to receive annual compensation.
+At the discretion of the Manager, the officers of the Company are each entitled to receive annual compensation.
 These payments will reduce the amount of cash that is available for distribution to the Investor Members.
-The annual amount of Operating Preferred Returns that the Company is presently obligated to pay the Class B Members, Class C Members, Class D Members and Class E Members is approximately \$12,772,915.
+The annual amount of Operating Preferred Returns that the Company is presently obligated to pay the Class B Members, Class C Members, Class D Members, Class E Members, Class F Members, and Class G Members is approximately \$16,129,552.
 Accordingly, the obligation to pay these Operating Preferred Returns to existing Members may have a material adverse effect on the Company's ability to pay operating Preferred Returns to Investor Members who purchase Membership Interests in this Offering.

 In addition, existing Class B Members, Class C Members, Class D Members and Class E Members have similar redemption rights as the Investor Members who purchase Interests in this Offering which, if exercised, will reduce the amount of cash that is available for distribution to the Investor Members participating in this offering.
-Existing Class B Members have optional redemption dates as of the date of this Memorandum through December 2023 that subject the Company to potential redemption obligations of up to \$28,020,000.
-Existing Class C Members have optional redemption dates as of the date of this Memorandum through December 2025 that subject the Company to potential redemption obligations of up to \$174,585,000.
-Existing Class D Members have optional redemption dates as of date of this Memorandum through June 2023 that subject the Company to potential redemption obligations of up to \$4,180,000.
-Existing Class E Members have optional redemption dates as of date of this Memorandum through December 2025 that subject the Company to potential redemption obligations of up to \$15,305,000.
+As of November 30, 2023, existing Class B Members have optional redemption dates as of the date of this Memorandum through January 2024 that subject the Company to potential redemption obligations of up to \$11,820,000; existing Class C Members have optional redemption dates as of the date of this Memorandum through January 2026 that subject the Company to potential redemption obligations of up to \$135,575,000; existing Class D Members have optional redemption dates as of the date of this Memorandum through April 2024 that subject the Company to potential redemption obligations of up to \$1,285,000; existing Class E Members have optional redemption dates as of the date of this Memorandum through December 2025 that subject the Company to potential redemption obligations of up to \$11,400,000, existing Class F Members have optional redemption dates as of the date of this Memorandum through November 2024 that subject the Company to potential redemption obligations of up to \$23,660,000; and existing Class G Members have optional redemption dates as of the date of this Memorandum through November 2026 that subject the company to potential redemption obligations of up to \$98,105,000.
 Accordingly, as the optional redemption dates pass, the Company will have a contingent obligation to redeem increasing amounts of Membership Interests.
 There can be no assurance that the Company will have adequate cash on hand to satisfy these obligations as they come due.